Best Clinical Decision Support Tools 2026: Ranked & Compared

 UK or Australian clinician: Vera Health for global evidence search.
 Heidi Health if already using their scribing platform and willing to pay for full evidence access.
 UpToDate or DynaMed via NHS OpenAthens if available.

-Pharmacist or nurse: Vera Health is the only major CDS tool that explicitly includes non-physician healthcare professionals at no cost, with no role-based restrictions.
+Pharmacist or nurse: Vera Health includes non-physician healthcare professionals at no cost, with no role-based restrictions.

-European or international clinician: Vera Health is GDPR compliant and available worldwide with no NPI or regional requirement.
-OpenEvidence is not available in Europe.
+European or international clinician: Vera Health is HIPAA and GDPR compliant and available worldwide with no NPI or regional requirement.
+OpenEvidence is not available in the EU or UK.

 Frequently Asked Questions